 Depression affects people from all walks of life, no matter what their background.
 Dealing with depression can adversely affect people of all ages as well.

-Unfortunately, there’s still a stigma that surrounds mental health issues, and some people view disorders such as depression as a weakness.
+Unfortunately, there’s still a stigma that surrounds mental health issues, and some people view depression as a weakness.
 But, similar to the way anyone can develop certain physical health issues, mental health issues aren’t always preventable.

 Understanding the latest depression statistics could increase awareness about mental health.
 Recognizing how widespread it is could also help reduce the stigma—which might encourage more people to seek treatment.